 However, this is not an authentic palm, as it belongs to the Asparagus family.

 Native to southern Japan, this palm is not classified as a "real" palm, but it makes a list because of its ever-growing popularity as an indoor house plant.

 The trunk of this palm resembles that of a pineapple, and it is a fashionable-looking plant that would elevate one's interiors.

 7. Kentia Palm (Howea forsteriana)

-While this plant is quite similar-looking to the Sentry Palm, the leaves of the Sentry palm droop more compared to the Kentia Palm.
+While this plant is quite similar-looking to the Sentry Palm, the Sentry palm leaves droop more than the Kentia Palm.

-This palm originated from Australia, and its magnificent fronds make it an indoor plant that is well-loved.
+This palm originated in Australia, and its magnificent fronds make it a well-loved indoor plant.

 8. Cascade Palm (Chamaedorea cataractarum)

 If you want to add a palm that looks unique and different from regular palm plants, this is the one for you.